PartSDF: Part-Based Implicit Neural Representation for Composite 3D Shape Parametrization and Optimization: Method

 For individual parts, we minimize

-with an additional index $p_i$ of the part closest to $\bx_i$, re-using $\mathcal{X}$ as a slight abuse of notation to explicit that we compute these losses on the same 3D samples. $\hat{s}_{p_i}$ is the predicted part SDF at those points.
+with an additional index $p_i$ of the part closest to $\bx_i$, re-using $\mathcal{X}$ as a slight abuse of notation to explicitly state that we compute these losses on the same 3D samples. $\hat{s}_{p_i}$ is the predicted part SDF at those points.

 Finally, we introduce a non-intersection loss that pushes the SDF of parts to be positive at each position $\bx_i$ where at least two parts have SDF$<0$.
 Using $\hat{\mathcal{X}}$ as the subset of such 3D points, the loss is written